My Curated Tastes is reader-supported. When you buy through links on our site, we may earn an affiliate commission at no extra cost to you.

 2 Tbsp.
 Glycerin

-1) In a clean jug or glass container, add the berries and the vodka.
+1) In a clean jug or glass container, add the berries,vodka and corn syrup.
 Add the glycerin.
 Seal the jug or jar and gently shake to incorporate everything.
 Put in a cool, dry spot and let sit for 2-3 months to let the vodka absorb all the elderberry flavor.
 Shake the container every week to distribute the berries and vodka.

 2) When the liqueur is to your likeness (a deep rich color and rich in taste – yes, taste it), strain the bottle of elderberry through a fine mesh sieve.
 Press down on the berries to extract as much juice as possible.
 Discard the berries.